JonasFovea/go1controller/README.md

 # go1controller package
 The `go1controller` package can be used to control the robot via ROS.
+This package contains the following executable ROS nodes:
-It currently supports testing the connection by cycling between standing and laying down with the `testHigh.py` script and controlling the robot with a gamepad.
++ `testHigh.py`: Can be used to test the general connection by cycling between standing and laying down.
++ `joystic_control`: Provides a translation from `sensor_msgs:joy` to `high_cmd` messages to control the robot.
++ `robot_state.py`: Prints out interesting values from the `high_state` topic.

+Additionally, this package contains a launch file to start both `unitree_legged_real real.launch` and `joystick_control`.

 ## Usage